AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/shareable-links.md

 You can share a read-only link to Analysis Workspace projects with people who don't have access to Adobe Analytics.

-For more information, see "Share a public link with anyone (no login required)" in the article [Share projects](/help/analyze/analysis-workspace/curate-share/share-projects.md).
+For more information, see "Share a project with anyone (no login required)" in the article [Share projects](/help/analyze/analysis-workspace/curate-share/share-projects.md).

 ## Get panel or visualization link {#panel-link}